Ten joyful years of online content creation

 Sometimes we can become so focused on where we want to be that we forget to appreciate where we are right now.
 One way to stop this happening is to regularly celebrate your achievements and how far you’ve come.
 By working from a place of gratitude we can savour the delight of the journey and stop wishing away our precious time.

 6. It’s okay to change direction

 ‘Is it okay to change direction?’ is another question that comes up a lot.
 Unless you’ve developed an online business/platform that you’d like to sell, I think it’s fine to change direction if it feels right for you.
 For example, my blog began as a place to share my life, my home and my vintage collections, and now it focuses on personal and professional development, self-care, creativity and simple living.
-It’s healthy to develop and evolve – your audience will grow with you or they’ll leave making space for the new.
+It’s healthy to develop and evolve and your audience will probably grow with you.

 7. Try not to obsess over blog stats, follower numbers, likes etc.